NathanLaan/structura/README.md

 # Structura Rust GUI Framework

-Structura is a basic GUI framework created entirely to learn how to create a GUI framework in RUst.
+Structura is a basic GUI framework created to learn how to create a GUI framework in Rust.
 Maybe one day it will be "OK enough" to actually use for something, but you really should not use this.

 ## Dependencies